lin-stephanie/astro-antfustyle-theme/src/content/blog/recreating-current-pages.md

 Finally, update the frontmatter in `src/pages/streams.mdx`.

 > [!note]
-> `projects.schema.json` and `streams.schema.json` are auto-generated by Astro, offering autocompletion, validation, and other useful features in your editor ([Learn more](https://docs.astro.build/en/guides/content-collections/#enabling-json-schema-generation)).
+> `projects.schema.json` and `streams.schema.json` are auto-generated by Astro 4.13.0, offering autocompletion, validation, and other useful features in your editor ([Learn more](https://v4.docs.astro.build/en/guides/content-collections/#enabling-json-schema-generation)).

-##  About `/feeds` Page
+### `/feeds` Page

-The `/feeds` page displays content fetched via :link{id=@ascorbic/feed-loader style=github}.
+The `/feeds` page displays content fetched via [@ascorbic/feed-loader](https://www.npmjs.com/package/@ascorbic/feed-loader).
 You can define an external data source (like RSS, RDF, or Atom feeds) for the `feeds` collection using the following:

 ```ts title='src/content/config.ts'
 import { feedLoader } from '@ascorbic/feed-loader'